1 West Sussex response to the conflict in Ukraine

 - To find as many 1-4 bed properties as possible to meet demand over the next 12-18 months.

 - A collective approach to working with private landlords to find feasible solutions for housing supply.

-- Self-contained Home Office-compliant accommodation with easy access to local services and amenities.
-Houses need to be safe, to have passed all landlord checks in compliance with the Landlord and Tenant Act, and be self-contained and in good condition.
+- Affordable, self-contained Home Office-compliant accommodation with easy access to local services and amenities.
+Houses need to be safe, to have passed all landlord checks in compliance with the Landlord and Tenant Act in good condition.

 - Properties that are in neighbourhoods free of crime and community tensions.

 - Assured refundable deposit - no agency fees, arrangement of tenancy agreement and other agreements as necessary.